AgencyPMG/queue-tactician/README.md

 like open database connections will cause issues if/when a child press is forked to handle messages.

-Instead, use the `CallableHandler` above and create a new command bus each time.
+Instead a better bet is to create a new command bus for each message.
-If your command bus has the `QueueingMiddleware` installed, you'll need to wrap the incoming messages with `QueuedCommand` which prevents the message from going right back in the queue.
+`CreatingTacticianHandler` can do that for you.

 ```php
 use League\Tactician\CommandBus;